radhay-1199/vaccinenotifier/README.md

 * scripts to run process
 \
-=>For Mac: run script run_mac.sh or On your terminal run: npm i && pm2 start vaccineNotifier.js
+=>For Mac: run script run_mac.sh or On your terminal run: npm i && pm2 start vaccineNotifier.js (install pm2 first if not installed: npm i pm2 -g)
 \
-=>For Windows: run batch file run_win.bat or On your cmd run: npm i && pm2 start vaccineNotifier.js
+=>For Windows: run batch file run_win.bat

 * scripts to stop the process:
 \
 =>For Mac: run stop.sh or On your terminal run: pm2 stop vaccineNotifier.js && pm2 delete vaccineNotifier.js
 \
-=>For Windows: run stop.bat or On your cmd run: pm2 stop vaccineNotifier.js && pm2 delete vaccineNotifier.js
+=>For Windows: run stop.bat
 \
 \
 ##############################################################################################